Home Compare GGG vs VACN.SW

 Graco vs VAT Group: Which Stock Looks Stronger in 2026?

-Graco holds the cleaner structural position, with the lead spread across valuation and stability.
-VAT still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Graco holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+VAT still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 In the market, VAT carries the stronger setup — intact trend against Graco's broken trend.
 That leaves a split case: the structural lead stays with Graco, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (GGG: Russell 1000, VACN.SW: STOXX 600).